christian-posta/apollo-openwire-examples/jms-example-temp-destinations/readme.md

 In one terminal window run:

-    mvn -Psubscriber -DclientId=<client_id_goes_here>
+    mvn -Pconsumer

 In another terminal window run:

-    mvn -Ppublisher
+    mvn -Pproducer

-You can kill the subscriber at any point and it will not miss messages because the subscription it creates is durable
+You'll notice that the producer received a reply for the request it sent.